 Note that the degree of modes x_8 , x_2 , x_5 has increased from three to four.
-It can be shown that, whichever order of elimination one chooses, the dimension of the problem presented in this example is four.
+It can be shown that, whichever order of elimination one chooses, the dimension

 For completeness, I would like to point out that I could not find an example in which the dimension of the problem was greater than the maximal degree, when each component involves only three variables.